 - Set up a monitoring system that tracks waste levels, air emissions and greenhouse gas emissions

 - Maintain a life cycle assessment on all products

 - Look for suppliers that meet our sustainability standards

 - We run ten free team bonding events annually that allow us to give back to our employees

 - Always hire locally when possible

-- CFO sits on the Niagara Industry Association board that lobbies for the growth of industrial development
+- CFO is a member of the Niagara Industry Association which lobbies for the growth of industrial development

 - Supports graduates from Ridgeway Crystal Beach High School that are pursuing STEM degrees in University